 After Disaster Strikes

 No matter where you are in the US, dangerous weather can strike at any moment.
 Texas, historically one of the hottest states, just experienced Winter Storm Uri, which caused billions of dollars in damage.
 The west coast has seen record-breaking wildfires rip through cities and forests, causing unprecedented residential and commercial dry smoke and fire damage.
-And with Hurricane season approaching in the gulf and southeast, flood damage claims could be in the millions.
+And with Hurricane season approaching in the Gulf and southeast, flood damage claims could be in the millions.

-So, if your building is the victim of a natural disaster, you can take advantage of the situation (and potential insurance claim money) to pivot towards solar output.
+So, if your building is the victim of a natural disaster, you can take advantage of the situation (and potential insurance claim money) to pivot towards the solar output.
 You will already have contractors on location for other repairs to be made, and you’ll be in a position to further commit the time and resources to refit the infrastructure properly.

 Traditional renovations that some owners might consider are superficial, like changing the flooring or painting the walls.
 But if you embrace a change to solar energy, you can widen your tenet pool.